-Whilst accommodation support is not available in all WA Country Health Service sites, some sites may provide accommodation free of charge, or at a subsidised rate, to students completing rural placements.
+Accommodation support is not available in all WACHS sites, however some sites may provide accommodation free of charge, or at a subsidised rate, to students completing rural placements.
 It is important to discuss accommodation availability as early as possible with your school coordinator and your supervisor.
 Please also discuss if you have any special requirements.
 Accommodation (if available) books out quickly, so contact your supervisors early as they often need to book your accommodation well in advance.